 Quietly tucked away from the sounds of the city, it is the perfect setting to enjoy a chilled Greek spirit, such as tsipouro or ouzo, with some Greek meze.

 You can also join the ‘yachties’ at the end of the harbor and stop for an iced coffee and a bite to eat at Istioploikos, a modern bar-restaurant located beyond the yacht club with a terrace that offers a gorgeous view of the port.

-Mikrolimano is also home to one of Greece’s first Michelin star chefs and owner of Varoulko, an absolute must-visit eatery for seafood enthusiasts.
+Mikrolimano is also home to one of Greece’s first Michelin-star chefs and the owner of Varoulko, an absolute must-visit eatery for seafood enthusiasts.